-Personal relationships are essential to your emotional wellbeing, so it’s essential to develop and nurture them to the best of your ability.
+Personal relationships are essential to your emotional wellbeing, so it’s important to develop and nurture them to the best of your ability.
 Whether you’re spending time with the love of your life or enjoy hanging out with good friends, you’ll want to follow some important behavior and manners guidelines.
+Even if you feel confident that the other person will love you no matter what, ignoring some of the basic relationship rules can create a rift between you.

 Tips on being nice: